flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 ## Games

 Games are written in assembly and they have a maximum size of **32 KB**, this is due to the limited address space available.
 However, with the use of a **Memory Bank Controller** ([mapper](nes#going-beyond-existing-capabilities)), games can reach bigger sizes.
-The biggest Game Pak (cartridge) found in the market has a 1 MB ROM.
+The biggest Game Pak (cartridge) found in the market has a 1 MB ROM (or 8 MB, in the case of the Game Boy Color).

 Game Paks can include a real-time clock and an external battery along with SRAM to hold saves, although all of these are optional.